parastuffs/netlistsplitter/README.md

 ## Extra files needed
 - `LEF/` directory with your `.lef` files.
 - A folder with you Verilog netlists, e.g. `prt_spc`
+- A partition directive file in which each line is formated as follows:
+	`<instance name> <die number>`